chesterbr/2048-2600/README.md

 I suggest using [Stella][13], or a real Atari with an [Harmony][14] cart.
 In either case, just download [2048.rom][2] and run as a normal Atari game.

+If you are running on a PAL Atari/TV, put the TV TYPE switch on the B•W position.

 ## Bulding / Development info

 All the juicy details are included on [2048.asm][3] (the main source file), and a bit easier to read [on this blog post][12].